eliasmattern/PsyTestPro/README.md

 - Delete experiment
 - Create task
 - Delete task
+- Create Custom Variables
+- Delete Custom Variables
 - Import experiments
 - Export experiments

 ### :heavy_plus_sign: Create experiment
 The experiments you create will have a schedule with tasks for the user.
 You can also declare that an experiment should not have a schedule.
-If you do this, all tasks will immediately start when Testarter begins.
+If you do this, all tasks will immediately start when Teststarter begins.

 ### :x: Delete experiment
 Here you can delete your experiments.
 Once deleted, the experiment and its tasks will be removed.

 ### :heavy_plus_sign: Add Task
 A task can be either a screen with text or your own script.
 To create a task, you have to assign a name and a time.
-The time is relative to the start time which you define when you start the teststarter.
+The time is relative to the start time, which you define when you start the teststarter.

 Task properties